babel/babel/packages/babel-template/README.md

 #### options

-`@babel/template` accepts all of the options from [babylon](https://github.com/babel/babel/tree/master/packages/babel-parser), and specifies some defaults of its own:
+`@babel/template` accepts all of the options from [Babel Parser](https://github.com/babel/babel/tree/master/packages/babel-parser), and specifies some defaults of its own:

 * `allowReturnOutsideFunction` is set to `true` by default.